torfune/coronamap-fe/README.md

 ## Data

 There is a second, private, repository for data management.
-I use it multiple times a day to update the data and redeploy the app.
+I use it multiple times a day to fetch the latest data from multiple sources and redeploy the app.

 ## Credits